avalle1997/DonInDistress/README.md

   POSSIBLE FUTURE GAME EXPANSION:
  + Control more of the IO input.
- + Automatically determine best starting and final room ad sets it
+ + Automatically determine best starting and final room and sets it
  + Use polymorphism to create diversity in key door interaction.
  + More game features such as mingames, player character
  + Store many different game maps in the program for if the player wants to continously play